highmobility/hmcryptokit-swift/README.md

 See more in [CONTRIBUTING.md](https://github.com/highmobility/hmcryptokit-swift/tree/master/CONTRIBUTING.md)

-## Licence
+## License

-This repository is using MIT licence.
-See more in [LICENCE](https://github.com/highmobility/hmcryptokit-swift/tree/master/LICENSE)
+This repository is using MIT license.
+See more in [LICENSE](https://github.com/highmobility/hmcryptokit-swift/tree/master/LICENSE)